-While zoos and aquariums across the country have started to reopen with limited occupancy, timed ticketing, and strictly enforced CDC COVID-19 protocols, there’s still nothing easier, safer or more delightful than helping your kids check in on all their favorite sharks, cheetahs, hippos, penguins, pandas, naked mole-rats, leaf-cutter ants, and baby otters via educational live cam.
+After a year of closures, many zoos and aquariums across the country have started to reopen with limited occupancy and strictly enforced CDC COVID-19 protocols.
+That’s worth celebrating, as for many parents, there’s still nothing easier, safer, or more delightful than helping your kids check in on all their favorite sharks, cheetahs, hippos, penguins, pandas, naked mole-rats, leaf-cutter ants, and baby otters.
+But if you’re not able to make it in person just yet, thanks to modern tech you can check in on your favorite critters via educational live-streaming video feeds.
 The best zoo and aquarium live cams capture glimpses of wildlife stars — there are now dozens of free live streams and webcams — offer educational context, with presentations, daily feedings, related crafts, and other kid-engaging activities often built in.
 And kids aside, who among doesn’t need to be briefly mesmerized by a luminous Portuguese man o’ war?

 Even if you’re lucky enough to live down the road from one of these great research and conservation-minded institutions, you can’t go every day.
 So check out one of the dozens of live zoo cameras the internet has to offer, bookmark your favorites, and check back in often.
 Baby otters grow up fast.